amaury-couturier/DreamCatcher/README.md

 # DreamCatcher
 My 3D game for Adv.
 Game Design and Development

+All controls are shown in the "Options" button of the main menu.
+What I forgot to include is that by pressing Shift or Left Control when wall running, you are able to move up or down on the wall.
+Itch.io link for an easy way to play the game: https://yruamma.itch.io/dream-catcher

+The music and 3D Models were made by myself.
+The programming was also done by myself but, for the most part, I followed tutorials so I don't want to take credit.
+The sound effects are from Pixabay.

 Credit to all of these YouTube Channels for helping me complete the project: